10-82 Charles Wellington10, John Wellington9, Andrew8, Samuel7, Samuel6, Jacob5, Samuel4, Benjamin3, Nathan2, Henry1

 Jack

-became a member of the Middleton Township Council and serve on Council in 1953, 1954 and 1955.
-He was a member of the Tillsonburg
+became a member of the Middleton Township Council and serve on Council in 1953,

 He

-was employed in the fall and winter by British Leaf Tobacco Company to arrange for
+was employed in the fall and winter by British Leaf Tobacco Company to arrange

-the purchase of tobacco crops for that company.
-In the late fifties and early sixties he was employed by the Provincial Government as and Inspector of tobacco grades at the Auction Exchange.
+for the purchase of tobacco crops for that company.
+In the late fifties and early sixties he

 In